 8. The authors, individual or collective, of the articles published confer the exclusive right of publication to the RPCP, and the article may suffer some changes and revisions of form in the purpose of adapting it to the editorial style of RPCP.

-9. The authors, individual or collective, of the articles published in the RPCP receive two copies of the number.
-The authors, individual or collective, of the book reviews receive one copy of the number.
-If requested, can also be provided a copy in PDF format.
+9. The authors, individual or collective, of the articles published in the RPCP receive two copies of the issue.
+The authors, individual or collective, of the book reviews receive one copy of the issue.
+If requested, they can also be provided of a copy in PDF format.